giacomocerquone/scriberrTG/README.md

 docker compose up -f docker-compose.yml -d
 ```

-## Configuration
+## Scriberr Configuration

-Don't forget to create a base profile in Scriberr and to set "automatic transcription on Upload" to true.
+Don't forget to create a *base profile* in Scriberr and to set "Automatic Transcription on Upload" to true.

 _This will be addressed in a future version of the bot where the job will be started by the bot itself._